natiqhaciyef/Alpha-Metrics-Analytics-SDK/README.md

 * **Lifecycle Governance:** Avoid invoking `controller.shutdown()` inside typical UI destruction states.
 Call it exclusively during hard logout operations or integration test cleanup configurations.

 ---

+## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for complete details.

+### What does this mean?
+The MIT License is a short, permissive software license.
+Basically, you can do whatever you want with this SDK as long as you include the original copyright and license notice in any copy of the project.
+You can use it in commercial apps, modify it, or distribute it completely free of charge.